Soldera21/k8s-detection-response/README.md

 ---

 ## Attacks
-Here we present the three attacks that we prepared to show how ```seccomp``` and PSA works in a K8s cluster.
+Here we present the three attacks that we prepared to show how ```seccomp``` and PSA work in a K8s cluster.
+After uploading the zip payload if any file starting with ```._``` is found in the web interface listing all the unzipped files, delete them.

 ### Dropped Binary
 In this attack we are uploading the payload ```binary_download.zip```.
 Here we are exploting the vulnerability in the zip command that with files ```-T``` and ```-TT```, takes them as flags executing what is sent after (other files with the same name as a bash command).
 The attack is triggered pressing "Download All" after having uploaded the zip file.
 In the uploaded script we are installing ```wget```, downloading and executing an example binary called ```busybox```.
 This can be blocked using the PSA scenario.